 Picking the Right Gas Grill for Your Budget

-If you have a little more wiggle room in your budget, it is more than worth it to upgrade to a higher-quality grill from Weber, Napoleon or Broil King.
-While they are more expensive at the start, these brands' grills are made from better materials, so they last longer, cook better and reduce the frustration that can come from a subpar grilling experience.
+If you're on a tight budget, you can find the best gas grills under $300 from household names like Char-Broil and KitchenAid.
+If you have more wiggle room, it is more than worth it to upgrade to a higher-quality grill from Weber, Napoleon or Broil King.
+While they are more expensive at the start, these gas grill brands are made with better materials, so they last longer, cook better and have an exceptional grilling experience.